redblaze/message-bus/README.md

 * event: a string that represents an event.
 * handler_procedure: the handler procedure of the event.
 * number_of_concurrency: the number of concurrent threads that are allowed to process the event stream simultaneously.
+This parameter is optional with a default value to be 1.

 This API attaches a listener to an event.
 When the event is fired, this listener will be invoked if the event is consumed by it.